Learn About the Family-Style Restaurant Concept

 - Moderately priced menu

 - Table service, rather than counter service

 - Full bar, usually separate from the dining room

-If you offering catering services at your restaurant, family style dining works well for small to mid-sized groups.
+If you offer catering services at your restaurant, family-style dining works well for small to mid-sized groups.
 It is much easier to simultaneously feed 50 people if you have to drop only 10 salads versus 50.

 If done right, family-style menus can have better food cost than a traditional menu.
 It caters well to families with children or groups of friends.
 Finally, family style, which has seen a resurgence at trendy restaurants throughout the country, offers a change from all the small plates that have been popular for the past few years.
 No matter what type of concept you decide to try, the basics of any successful restaurant are still great food, great people, and great service.